SebSept/ps_dev_base/README.md

 - Code formating : [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) configured using prestashop standard, ready to use out of the box.
 - Code analysis : [phpstan](https://phpstan.org/) almost ready to use with Prestashop standard, it asks a question then you're ready.
-- `fill-indexes` command, to add required index.php. [(recommended by Prestashop)](https://devdocs.prestashop.com/1.7/modules/sell/techvalidation-checklist/#a-file-indexphp-exists-in-each-folder).
-Replacement for [prestashop/autoindex](https://github.com/PrestaShopCorp/autoindex)
+- `fill-indexes` command, to add required index.php files. (see below for details)

 More tools will come
 - [prestashop/header-stamp](https://github.com/PrestaShopCorp/header-stamp/) (update license header in files)